mlichwa/Feed-Importer-Micro-Blog/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Micro.blog Importer
+Feed Importer for Micro.blog

 == Description ==
-**The Micro.blog Importer plugin fetchs an RSS feed and publishes the full article content of each Feed Item as stand-alone post.**
-I used https://github.com/wp-plugins/rss-post-importer/ as a base for this project.
-The rrs-post-importer is a great tool, but my goal was to create something that would be targeted specifically for Micro.Blog platform.

-In order to not duplicate the work of authors of RRS Post Importer, I decided to remove most of the paid features they provide and
-I will restrict this plugin to work only with Micro.blog.

-**Features include:**

-* Importing feeds automatically using cron.
+Feed Importer for Micro.blog fetches an RSS feed for Micro.blog and publishes entries to your Wordpress site as a stand-alone post.
+In order to use this plugin, a valid username with Micro.blog is required.

+**Features:**

+* Multiple accounts import.
+* Frequency settings for feed imports.
-* Importing the full text rss feeds content.
+* Import the full text and images from Micro.blog rss feed content.
-* Display the full content of the articles.
-* Chose to only display the titles of posts.
 * Set number of posts and category per feed.
-* Set what author to assign imported content to.
+* Assign author to imported content.
 * Simple template for formatting imported content.
-* Append prefilled HTML code or text to each published Post.
-* Append the no-follow tag to all outbond links for **better SEO.**
+* Option to append the no-follow tag to all outbond links for **better SEO.**
-* Idiot-proof Templating system allowing you to add backlinks and excerpts.
-* Block search indexing to prevent your content from appearing in search results.
+* Option to block search indexing to prevent your content from appearing in search results.
-* **Advanced Statistics**: Piechart for feeds items distribution , Bar charts for posts and much more advanced charts
+* Displays stats for post frequency and a timeline for imports.